Stiivi/bubbles/doc/operations.rst

 -----

-Sometimes it is not possible to preform composition, because the objects might be from different databaseds.
+Sometimes it is not possible to preform composition, because the objects might be from different databases.
 Or there might be some other reason why operation might not be able to be performed on provided objects.

-In this case the operation might give up, but still not fail – it might assume that there might be some other operation that migh be able to complete desired task.
+In this case the operation might give up, but still not fail – it might assume that there might be some other operation that might be able to complete desired task.
 In our case, the SQL objects might not be composable:

 .. code-block:: python